idslme/IDSL.SpectraPrediction/README.md

 # IDSL.SpectraPrediction

-Predicting MS/MS spectra for chemical compounds using machine learning (ML) and quantum chemistry (QC) methods.
+Predicting MS/MS spectra for chemical compounds using machine learning (ML) methods.

-For a given list of Name, SMILES and ESI Adduct, we can predict the MS/MS spectra using machine learning and QC methods.
+For a given list of Name, SMILES and ESI Adduct, we can predict the MS/MS spectra using machine learning.
+Additional columns will be added into the spectra metadata block.
 Those spectra will be uploaded and shared via the Zenodo.org repository.

 An example of predicted spectra for Metabolon's data dictionary (Open-Access Publications https://zenodo.org/records/10974865 ) is made available at (Zenodo link).